Lake Show Squad

 A native of Saginaw, Michigan, Ham enjoyed an eight-year NBA playing career (1996-98, 1999-2005), suiting up with Detroit, Atlanta, Milwaukee, Washington, Indiana and Denver.
 He appeared in 55 playoff games (11 starts) for Milwaukee and Detroit, averaging 1.3 points and 1.2 rebounds in 7.4 minutes per game and was a member of the 2004 championship team with the Pistons.
 He appeared in 417 career games (45 starts), averaging 2.7 points and 2.3 rebounds in 12.4 minutes per game.
 Ham played three seasons at Texas Tech prior to his professional career, playing 90 games (60 starts) and averaging 8.1 points, 5.1 rebounds and 1.0 assists in 22.9 minutes.
 Following his time in the NBA, Ham played internationally in Spain, the Philippines and Puerto Rico.

 After his successful playing career, Ham began coaching in 2008 as an assistant coach with the New Mexico Thunderbirds of the NBA Developmental League before taking over as general manager and head coach of the team in 2010.
 In 2011, Ham joined the Lakers as an assistant coach, spending two seasons with Los Angeles.
-He would then spend five seasons as an assistant with the Atlanta Hawks (2013-18), including the final two season as the lead assistant, before joining the Bucks as the lead assistant coach in 2018.
+He would then spend five seasons as an assistant with the Atlanta Hawks (2013-18), including the final two season as the lead assistant, before joining the Bucks as the lead assistant coach from 2018-22.

 Chris Jent